-Ylang-ylang is also used as an aphrodisiac.
-It can help rejuvenate and restore passion.
-Ylang-ylang calms the heart and helps stop palpitations.
+Ylang-ylang can help rejuvenate and restore passion.
+Ylang-ylang calms the heart and helps stop heart palpitations.
 It reduces fever, balances hormones, encourages hair growth on the scalp, fights dry skin, clears oily skin, and is a good treatment for postnatal depression.

-Ylang-ylang is excellent in massage oil.
-Use after a caesarian delivery and on the stomach during recovery from food poisoning.
+Use diluted ylang-ylang essential oil after a caesarian delivery and on the stomach during recovery from food poisoning.
 Ylang-ylang massage oil can also help improve the circulatory and lymphatic systems.